-- 1. Nonprofit: incorporated as an active nonprofit Florida corporation, in accordance with Chapter 617 or Chapter 623, Florida Statutes.
-We do not fund Foreign Non-profits.
-A foreign non-profit is an existing corporation that is registered to do business in a state or jurisdiction other than where it was originally incorporated. - Tax exempt: designated as tax exempt as defined in section 501(c)(3) or 501(c)(4) of the Internal Revenue Code of 1954, as amended.
-Staff will verify status in Guidestar at www.guidestar.org
+- 1. Non-profit: incorporated as an active non-profit Florida corporation, in accordance with Chapter 617 or Chapter 623, Florida Statutes.
+We do not fund foreign non-profits (an existing corporation that is registered to do business in a state or jurisdiction other than where it was originally incorporated). - 2.
+Tax exempt: designated as tax exempt as defined in section 501(c)(3) or 501(c)(4) of the Internal Revenue Code of 1954, as amended.
+Staff will verify status in Guidestar at guidestar.org.

-The Division of Cultural Affairs will verify that the applicant is registered with the Division of Corporations as of the application deadline.
+The Division of Arts and Culture will verify that the applicant is registered with the Division of Corporations as of the application deadline.
 If the applicant is not registered in Corporations by the application deadline, the application will be deemed ineligible.